ParallelMaths/parallel/pages/8-14-ma-kettle.md

 ## 2. Junior Maths Challenge Problem (UKMT)
 <!--- 2011 (4) --->

-The world's largest coin, made by the Royal Mint of Canada, was auctioned in June 2010.
+One of the world's largest coins, made by the Royal Mint of Canada, was auctioned in June 2010.
 The coin has mass 100 kg, whereas a standard British £1 coin has mass 10g.

 ::: problem id=2_1 marks=2
 __2.1.__ What sum of money in £1 coins would weigh the same as the record-breaking coin?